danog/MadelineProtoDocs/docs/API_docs/constructors/inputMediaPhotoExternal.md

 ---
-title: inputMediaPhotoExternal
+title: "inputMediaPhotoExternal"
-description: New photo that will be uploaded by the server using the specified URL
+description: "New photo that will be uploaded by the server using the specified URL"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputMediaPhotoExternal